 An Interagency Transportation, Land Use, and Climate Change Initiative

 The project launched in July 2013 after the selection of the Albuquerque region from a pool of several applicants.
-The project is anticipated to be completed by December 2014.
-Working with its partners, Volpe will develop several products, including the following:
+The project was completed in the spring of 2015.

-- Guidebook that describes the phases of the project as well as challenges encountered and lessons learned throughout the course of the project.
-The focus of the guidebook will be on the steps another region of the country should follow if they choose to initiate a climate change scenario planning process.
+Last, Volpe worked with the FHWA to create a final report that describes the methodology, analysis, and work completed as part of the project as well as challenges encountered and lessons learned throughout the course of the project.
+The purpose of the report is to not only document the project but to describe the process that another region of the country can follow if they choose to initiate a similar climate change scenario planning process.
+The final report was completed in April 2015:

 If you are interested in pursuing a process similar to that which this project and the Cape Cod Pilot Project employed, please contact the project manager (see right column).